sippy/b2bua/README.md

 doesn't introduce any additional packet loss, delay or jitter into the media path.

+## News

+- Support for WebRTC clients has been added via RFC7118-compatible secure websocket (`wss`) interface.
+Combined with the functionality provided by the RTPProxy's `dtls_gw` and `ice_lite` modules allows building high-capacity WebRTC<->SIP gateways.

 ## Features

 - 5,000-10,000 simultaneous sessions per server